-Cancer in your uterus, cervix, and ovaries are rarely the sole cause of heavy bleeding but a heavier period may be a symptom.
+Cancer in your uterus, cervix, and ovaries is rarely the sole cause of heavy bleeding, but a heavier period may be a symptom.

 During this transition before menopause, you may experience hormonal changes and unusually heavy bleeding during your period.

 It’s difficult to know if your period is considered normal or heavy without your doctor’s help.
-Your doctor will be your guide in the process of figuring out if an underlying issue is the reason for your heavy periods.
+They’ll be your guide in the process of figuring out if an underlying issue is the reason for your heavy periods.

 Typical treatments for heavy periods include:

 - Birth control.
-Birth control pills and hormonal IUDs may help balance hormones and control periods.
+Birth control pills and hormonal IUDs may help balance hormones and manage periods.

 - Prescription medication.
 Your doctor may prescribe certain prescription medications such as oral progesterone to help treat heavy periods.

 - Surgery.
-Removing polyps or fibroids may reduce bleeding and ease other painful period symptoms.
+Removing polyps or fibroids may help reduce bleeding and ease other painful period symptoms.

 - Dilation and curettage (D & C).
-If other treatments are not successful, your doctor may remove the outermost layers of the lining of your uterus during a D & C procedure.
+If other treatments aren’t successful, your doctor may remove the outermost layers of the lining of your uterus during a D & C procedure.
 This helps reduce bleeding and lighten periods.
 This procedure may need to be repeated.

 - Hysterectomy.
 In extreme cases, removing your uterus entirely may be necessary.
-You will no longer have periods, and you will not be able to get pregnant after this procedure.
+You’ll no longer have periods, and you will not be able to get pregnant after this procedure.

-It’s important you’re honest with your doctor about your periods and symptoms so they can find helpful solutions for you.
+It’s important that you’re honest with your doctor about your periods and symptoms so they can find helpful solutions for you.
 There’s no reason to dread your period.
-Many good options can help you regulate and control it.